fffinkel/sensus-mwater-adapter/README.md

 It receives CSVs through HTTP POST requests, translates each line in the CSV to an mWater transaction, and assembles a final POST request to mWater's API.

+## Authentication

 Sending clients must use Basic authentication.

+The adapter authenticates with the mWater API using a username and password that are POSTed in exchange for a Client ID.

 ## Usage